jamespfennell/texcraft/docs/src/legacy-ideas/texlang-tutorial.md

 ## Adding some state

 - Add an i32 number
-- Add an `\increment` command and print the value when its incremented
+- Add an `\increment` command and print the value when it's incremented
 - Exercise: add a `\square` command that squares the number

 ## Add a print command